Bashkir15/eslint-config-xo-react-pro/README.md

 > A modern xo-based linting solution for modern Javascript applications

 Xo-React-Pro is a modular linting configuration for xo and base ESLint.
 Not using React?
 Each section of the linter can be consumed as its own standalone component.
-This makes things like customizing and combining which features you want without having to overwrite a ton of rule simple.
+This makes things like customizing and combining which features you want easy, without having to worry about overwriting or ignoring a ton of rules.

 ## Install